CHAX 10 User Manual

 If you are printing a large number of checks, you can utilize the Bulk Import Check function in CHAX 10.

-First, create a CSV file (Comma Separated Value) format in Microsoft Excel.
+First, create a XLS file (Excel Binary File Format) in Microsoft Excel.
 The following format below is required (must be in columns inside excel)

-We recommend to download the sample CSV file from the following link below:
+We recommend to download the sample XLS file from the following link below:

-After check data are entered correctly in the file, save the file as CSV (Comma Delimited) format
+After check data are entered correctly in the file, save the file as XLS (Excel Binary File Format)

-Please follow the instructions below on how to import the CSV file in CHAX 10.
+Please follow the instructions below on how to import the XLS file in CHAX 10.

 - Open CHAX 10